LeetLLM

 Graph-Based (ReBAC)Uses a relationship graph (e.g., "User X belongs to Team Y who owns Doc Z") to determine accessLarge-scale organizations with nested permissions

-RBAC (Role-Based Access Control) assigns permissions based on job roles like "engineer" or "manager."
+RBAC (Role-Based Access Control) assigns permissions based on job roles like "operations associate" or "finance lead."
 ABAC (Attribute-Based Access Control) is more flexible, using attributes like "department=finance AND clearance=confidential."
-ReBAC (Relationship-Based Access Control) goes further by modeling relationships like "user is a member of project team Alpha, which owns these documents."
+ReBAC (Relationship-Based Access Control) goes further by modeling relationships like "user is a member of procurement team Alpha, which owns these documents."
 Which one fits depends on source-system permissions, policy churn, and the trusted enforcement point.

 A common design is to evaluate an authorization predicate as part of retrieval, through metadata filtering, row-level security, or a trusted authorization join.
 The invariant is more important than the storage layout: unauthorized chunk text must not cross into the RAG application or model context.